microsoft/AKS-Arc-Apps/Monitoring/Grafana.md

 **Use Grafana with AKS-HCI**

-Grafana is a tool used to view, query, and visualize metrics on the Grafana dashboards.
-It is configured to use Prometheus as the data source.
+[Grafana](https://github.com/grafana/grafana) is a tool used to view, query, and visualize metrics on the Grafana dashboards.
+It can be configured to use Prometheus as the data source.
+The deployment guidance below requires that you license your own copy of Grafana.

 **Grafana dashboards available in AKS-HCI**